vocdoni/docs/src/architecture/services/vochain.md

 Currently as Vochain is proof-of-authority, only a set of nodes will be able to propose and include new blocks on the blockchain.
 These nodes (identified by a public key) are listed in the genesis file (the initial set) and later the list can be modified by executing the required transactions for doing so.

-In the future, miners would get reward for validating new blocks and they would also be required to keep an economic stake on Ethereum in order to demonstrate its commitment for good behaviour.
+In the future, miners would get reward for validating new blocks and they would also be required to keep an economic stake on Ethereum in order to demonstrate its commitment for good behavior.

 ### Oracle